Djokovic tops Paul; faces Tsitsipas in Australian Open final

 Might he be making a match of it?

 Not for much longer.
 Djokovic, the greatest returner or his, or maybe any, generation, broke to close that set, when Paul sent a forehand wide.
-Serbian flags were displayed throughout the stands and Rod Laver Arena was filled with chants of Djokovic’s two-syllable nickname, “No-le!
+Serbian flags were displayed throughout the stands and the air was filled with chants of Djokovic’s two-syllable nickname, “No-le!
 No-le!”

 The contest was never much of a contest from there on out.